FlawTechOfficial/docusaurus-netlify-cms/blog/2021-01-21-forum-staff-recruitment.md

 We are looking for experienced members to help us manage Flaw Tech's forum.
 Of course, anyone could be a member of the team.
 That is why we are inviting you!

-If you believe you can help us out, please create a detailed application and send us an e-mail to [support@flaw.tech](mailto:support@flaw.tech), or reply to this [thread](https://flaw.tech/d/31-we-are-recruiting-staff-members).
-Please do remember that we always try to have our edits and changes as authentic as possible, which means we especially look for a long term experienced staff members.
+If you believe you can help us out, please create a recruitment application and forward it to our e-mail address ([support@flaw.tech](mailto:support@flaw.tech)), or reply to this [thread](https://flaw.tech/d/31-we-are-recruiting-staff-members).

+Please do remember that we always try to have our edits and changes as authentic as possible, which means we look for long term experienced staff members.

 ## Requirements